thephez/docs-core/docs/resources/glossary.md

 ## HD wallet seed

 A potentially-short value used as a seed to generate the master private key and master chain code for an HD wallet.

-## High-Performance Masternode (HPMN)

-High-Performance Masternodes are a new type of [masternode](#masternode) created to host Dash Platform – a Web3 technology stack for building decentralized applications on the Dash network.
-The collateral required to own an HPMN is 4000 DASH, as opposed to 1000 DASH for regular masternodes.
-HPMNs serve Platform along with Core, while regular masternodes only serve Core.
-The recommended specs for HPMNs are higher than those for regular masternodes.

 ## Header